-Clobazam is a benzodiazepine that is used in combination with other medications to treat seizures caused by Lennox-Gastaut syndrome, a severe form of childhood epilepsy that also causes developmental and behavior problems.
+Clobazam is a benzodiazepine (ben-zoe-dye-AZE-eh-peen) that is used with other medications to treat seizures caused by Lennox-Gastaut syndrome, in people who are at least 2 years old.

 Clobazam may also be used for purposes not listed in this medication guide.

 What are the possible side effects of clobazam (Onfi, Sympazan)?

 Get emergency medical help if you have signs of an allergic reaction (hives, difficult breathing, swelling in your face or throat) or a severe skin reaction (fever, sore throat, burning eyes, skin pain, red or purple skin rash with blistering and peeling).